 Make a homemade cayenne pepper spray from a mixture of cayenne pepper, water, and soap.

-The soap will help the spray adhere to the plants.
-The hot pepper spray will deter the pests from eating your beloved plants.
+The soap will help the spray adhere to the plants, and the hot pepper spray will deter these pests from eating your beloved plants.

-For the recipe, mix 1 tablespoon of cayenne pepper with 1 cup of water, and 1 teaspoon of dish soap.
-Apply to all plant surfaces.
+For the recipe, mix 1 tablespoon of cayenne pepper with 1 cup of water and 1 teaspoon of dish soap.
+Apply it to all plant surfaces.

 9. Bacillus thuringiensis

-Bacillus thuringiensis or Bt for short is a bacteria that specifically targets worms on tomato plants, tobacco hornworms, cabbage worms, pepper hornworms, and other caterpillars.
+Bacillus thuringiensis, or Bt for short, is toxic to tobacco hornworms, cabbage worms, pepper hornworms, tomato hornworms, and other caterpillars.

-It’s completely safe for humans and animals and is often used in organic gardening.
-Following the package instructions, mix up a solution of this organic insecticide and spray it on your plants.
+It’s completely safe for humans and animals, and it’s often used in organic gardening.
+Mix this organic insecticide according to the instructions, then spray it on your plants.

 10. Neem Oil